Sharon McDougall - Updated - 25th January 2024 - 4 minutes to read

 Trust Deeds generally last for four years, during which time you make affordable repayments to the unsecured creditors included in the arrangement.
 Once the term ends, any remaining debt is written off.

-The credit reference agencies are informed of your circumstances, and the Trust Deed appears on your credit file for six years following discharge.
-While the Trust Deed is in existence you won’t be eligible to borrow, and for the six years afterwards your options will be very limited.
+The credit reference agencies are informed of your circumstances, and the Trust Deed appears on your credit file for six years following its inception.
+While the Trust Deed is in existence you won’t be eligible to borrow at all, and for the six years the Trust Deed is on your credit file your options will be very limited.

 Even when the Trust Deed is removed from your credit report, lenders will be unlikely to offer favourable terms.
 So is there any light at the end of the tunnel?
 By understanding the criteria lenders apply when assessing risk, avoiding further debt, and saving consistently, you may be able to obtain a mortgage in time.